-Council's Capital Works Plus Plan 2023-2033 (the Plus Plan) lists projects that will be undertaken, subject to the availability of funding.
+Council's Capital Works Plus Plan 2024-2034 (the Plus Plan) lists the projects that are desired to be undertaken though do not yet have availability of funding.
 The Plus Plan is in Appendix 3.

 When funds are realised and prioritised under the asset funding strategy, funds are allocated to the projects documented in the Plus Plan or to existing projects in future years that may be brought forward.